-- Exclusion policy: Within its exclusion policy, LFDE has decided to exclude from its investments a set of sectors and practices deemed morally and/or ethically controversial.
-The exclusion of these activities results from in-depth analyses, with key findings presented in our Exclusion Policy.
-Our exclusion policy is broader and stronger for SRI labelled funds, particularly our Impact Investment funds. - 2.
+- 1. Exclusion policy: Several sectors are excluded from the investment universe, including tobacco production, controversial weapons, thermal coal and recreational cannabis.
+Special attention is also paid to companies that are the subject of controversies which MSCI ESG Research considers to be severe.
+This list includes companies in violation of one or more of the ten principles of the United Nations Global Compact.
+Our exclusion policy is broader and stronger for SRI labelled funds, particularly our impact funds. - 2.
 Proprietary ESG analysis methodology: Taking ESG criteria into account allows us to increase our knowledge of companies, better assess their Environmental, Social and Governance risks and so minimise the sustainability risks of our investments.
 Non-financial criteria are applied more or less restrictively in the investment process to the three product categories comprising LFDE's responsible investment offering. - [ESG INTEGRATION]: At least 90% of the stocks in the portfolio must be ESG rated, with particular attention paid internally to corporate governance, supported by MSCI ESG Research's input on environmental and social issues.
 A minimum ESG rating of 4.0/10 is required to be eligible for an ESG Integration fund.
 The weighted average ESG rating of funds must exceed that of their investment universe at any time. - o [SUSTAINABLE CONVICTIONS]: ESG rating of 100% of the stocks in the portfolio for the SRI Equities funds and at least 95% for the SRI Bonds and Multi-assets funds.
 ESG analysis of issuers is systematic and prior to investment.
-A minimum ESG rating is required for SRI funds, which ranges from 5.5/10 to 6.0/10. - [IMPACT INVESTMENT]: ESG rating of 100% of the stocks in the portfolio.
+A minimum ESG rating is required for SRI funds, which ranges from 5.5/10 to 6.0/10. - o [IMPACT INVESTMENT]: ESG rating of 100% of the stocks in the portfolio.
 ESG analysis of issuers is systematic and prior to investment.
 It is fully internalized (no use of research from MSCI ESG Research).
 Any fund investment is conditional on an ESG rating and a minimum impact score.
-This "impact" screen is based on two proprietary methodologies:
+This "impact" screen is based on two proprietary methodologies: - The "SDG Score": To identify companies making positive contributions to the UN Sustainable Development Goals (SDGs).
+This methodology is based on an in-depth analysis of the positive contribution made by companies' products and services as well as the impact of their ESG initiatives and their business practices.

-- The "SDG Score": To identify companies making positive contributions to the UN Sustainable Development Goals (SDGs).
-This methodology is based on an in-depth analysis of the positive contribution made by companies' products and services as well as the impact of their ESG initiatives and their business practices. - "Climate and Biodiversity Maturity Score": To reflect companies' progress in taking account of climate and biodiversity issues.
+"Climate and Biodiversity Maturity Score": To reflect companies' progress in taking account of climate and biodiversity issues.
 This methodology is based on the expertise of the investment team and the ongoing advice provided by consultancy I Care.